 RFID technology provides both consumers and retailers with a wealth of potential.
 It’s reliable, affordable, simple, and secure.
 Like these other trends, it will prove to be more versatile in its application than we can only imagine at this point.

 For retailers with large inventories, RFID will help increase the accuracy and efficiency of their inventory management.
 Readings can be done much faster and with far greater precision than even barcode scanners, let alone manual counts.
+Finding items is much easier with RFID, with readers pointing employees toward the exact location of items.
 Technology like fixed asset tracking from Lowry can help businesses revolutionize their supply chain and inventory networks.

 RFID can also save businesses time and money by reducing labor costs, processing returns efficiently, reducing both internal and external theft, and enhancing fulfillment.
 Plus, it makes the customer experience better by providing a speedier, more seamless retail checkout process.
 Consumers can scan their items at a self-checkout system and pay with their mobile devices in the snap of a finger.